RemiGSC/Mgf_FDC/README.md

 	- ngless contigs can be found in _output/ngless_contigs/_
 	- ARGs identified using functional metagenomics were then used to be mapped on contigs.
 		- Results can be found in: _output/Blastn_Contigs/_
-		- It has to be noted that no results were retrieved for sample GER-3-ELBE WATER.
+		- It has to be noted that no results were retrieved for sample GER-3-ELBEWATER.

 ## MOLECULAR CHARACTERIZATION